golightstream/lightstream-prism-dns/plugin/dns64/README.md

 The synthesis in only performed if the query came in via IPv6.

+This translation is for IPv6-only networks that have [NAT64](https://en.wikipedia.org/wiki/NAT64).

 See [RFC 6147](https://tools.ietf.org/html/rfc6147) for more information.

 ## Syntax

 ~~~
 dns64 [PREFIX] {
-  [translate\_all]
+  [translate_all]
 }
 ~~~

-* [PREFIX] defines a custom prefix instead of the default `64:ff9b::/96`
+* [PREFIX] defines a custom prefix instead of the default `64:ff9b::/96`.
 * `translate_all` translates all queries, including respones that have AAAA results.

 ## Examples

 Translate with the default well known prefix.
-Applies to all queries
+Applies to all queries.

 ~~~
 dns64
 ~~~

-Use a custom prefix
+Use a custom prefix.

 ~~~
 dns64 64:1337::/96